simomarsili/ndd/README.md

 2.623634344902917
 ```

+The posterior standard deviation can be used to quantify the uncertainty in
-The uncertainty in the entropy estimate can be quantified by the posterior standard deviation:
+the entropy estimate.
+The `ndd.entropy()` function can optionally returns an
+approximation to the posterior standard deviation:
 ```python
 >>> entropy_estimate, std = ndd.entropy(counts, return_std=True)
 >>> std